munificent/craftinginterpreters/book/parsing-expressions.md

 We just need to fill in the productions for each of those rules.
 We'll do the easy ones first.
 The top `expression` rule matches any expression at any precedence level.
-Since <span name="equality">`equality`</span> has the lowest precedence, if we match that, then it covers everything:
+Since <span name="equality">`equality`</span> has the lowest precedence, if we match that, then it covers everything.

 <aside name="equality">